codenothing/css-compressor/docs/CSSCompression.md

 	$CSSC = new CSSCompression( $css );
 	echo $CSSC->css;

-	// Creates a new instance in 'safe' mode, then runs compression on the css passed
+	// Creates a new instance in 'sane' mode, then runs compression on the css passed
-	$CSSC = new CSSCompression( $css, 'safe' );
+	$CSSC = new CSSCompression( $css, 'sane' );
 	echo $CSSC->css;

 	// Creates a new instance with a custom set of options, then runs compression on the css passed